nuplex/five-day-weather/README.md

 #### create-react-app
 This app was initialized with create-react-app.
-While create-react-app does come with some boilerplate, it is great for quickly starting small applications like this where modifications to build folders (e.g. bable, webpack), are not necessary.
+While create-react-app does come with some boilerplate, it is great for quickly starting small applications like this where modifications to build folders (e.g. babel, webpack), are not necessary.
 If ever needed, an `npm run eject` allows access to all files and configurations.

 ## Get Started